delapuente/qasmsim/README.md

     -h, --help             Prints help information
     -x, --hexadecimal      Prints the hexadecimal representation of the values -i, --integer          Prints the interger representation of the values.
-Default option --probabilities    Prints the probabilities vector of the simulation --statevector      Prints the state vector of the simulation -t, --times            Prints times measured for parsing and simulating -V, --version          Prints version information
+Default option --probabilities    Prints the probabilities vector of the simulation.
+Ignored if shots is set --statevector      Prints the state vector of the simulation.
+Ignored if shots is set -t, --times            Prints times measured for parsing and simulating -V, --version          Prints version information
     -v                     Verbosity of the output

 OPTIONS:
-        --output <output>    Output file, stdout if not present --shots <shots>      Specify the number of simulations.
-If ommited, only one simulation is run and there will be no histogram among the results.
-If specified, the state and probabilities vector correspond to the latest execution
+        --out <out>        Output files prefix, print in the stdout if not present.
+The output format of each file is CSV.
+At most, three files are created with the names out.memory.csv, out.state.csv and out.times.csv
+        --shots <shots>    Specify the number of simulations

 ARGS:
     <source>    QASM program file, read from stdin if not present